 The humour is forced and is inserted whenever possible.

 I find it very hard to take this show seriously when it's logic is so ludicrous.

 Also, the people in this anime have logic defying strength and super jump.
-The issue is that there has been no logical explanation to the strength of the characters so it cannot be accepted as anything else but a flaw.
+The problem is, the show offers no explanations for the unnatural strength of the characters, so it cannot be accepted as anything else but a flaw.
 The only exceptions are the clans that call upon god's strength because there was at least somewhat of an explanation to it.